Justatnann/Flutter-Todo/README.md

 # decoy

-A Flutter Project - Todo App.
+A Todo App create in Flutter.

-## Getting Started
+## The Library

 Simple Todo App to manage your task.

 - Created with the help of few tutorial
 - First Independent Project!